fmtr/amniotic/readme.md

 A multi-output ambient sound mixer for Home Assistant.

-Amniotic lets you use a single device to create on-the-fly, custom ambient audio mixes - e.g. mixing Waterfall sounds with Birdsong on one set of speakers, while playing Fireplace sounds from a second set of speakers and so on - to suit your tastes and environment.
+Amniotic lets you use a single device to create on-the-fly, custom ambient audio mixes - e.g. mixing Waterfall sounds with Birdsong on one set of speakers, while playing Fireplace sounds from a second audio device - to suit your tastes and environment.

 The library integrates with Home Assistant via MQTT as a new device, allowing you to create and control ambient mixes from the Home Assistant interface.